 The effort to emerge from that state was enormous, and I succeeded only through great willpower, taking refuge in study and thanks to some new friendships that around 1969 led me, in a strange way, to my second great love with Luisa.
 Between Selma and Luisa, I had other superficial relationships that helped me emerge from depression, but they weren't enough.
 Only with Luisa's arrival did things return to proper order, allowing me to graduate with full marks and find the motivation to continue with a doctorate in Biometry and Medical Statistics.

 Like Selma, Luisa was a few years older than me and belonged to Varese's good bourgeoisie - her family were well-known building contractors.
 Our relationship was strong and quite passionate in every sense, lasting about three years until 1973 when the Commission granted me a sabbatical year that I spent at the University of Reading in Great Britain.
-This sabbatical would completely change my life, where I experienced new ways of thinking and conducting research.
+This sabbatical would completely change my life, where I experienced new ways of thinking and conducting research, and where I met Caroline, my first wife, whom I married in 1974 and with whom I returned to Italy.

 This period marked the end of one phase of my life and the beginning of another.
 The boy from Ferrara who had escaped family dysfunction through education and European opportunities had become a man who could no longer escape family responsibilities, even as he built new relationships and advanced in his professional career.
 The tension between personal autonomy and family obligation - a theme that had defined my entire life - reached a new equilibrium through the partnership with Joan and the acceptance of my role as caregiver to my aging mother.

 By 1983, I had completed the transition from promising young scientist to established professional, from bachelor to twice-married man, from son fleeing family dysfunction to adult managing family crisis.
-The mathematical modeling skills I had developed under Giulio's mentorship, the international connections I had built, and the emotional resilience I had cultivated would soon prove essential as my career moved toward the regulatory science work that would define my final professional decades.
+The mathematical modeling skills I had developed, the international connections I had built, and the emotional resilience I had cultivated would soon prove essential as my career moved toward the regulatory science work that would define my final professional decades.

 The next phase would bring new challenges as European integration deepened and my expertise in statistical modeling found new applications in the emerging world of pharmaceutical regulation...